kubernetes/enhancements/keps/sig-auth/4317-pod-certificates/README.md

 #### Story 1

-Several example signers built on the alpha feature set are available in the [mesh-examples repository](https://github.com/ahmedtd/mesh-example).
+Several example signers built on the beta feature set are available in the [mesh-examples repository](https://github.com/ahmedtd/mesh-example).

 I'm an application developer building an application that I want to deploy into my cluster.
 I want my application to receive a SPIFFE client certificate that can be used to authenticate to an external API.

+I install a signer (hypothetically, `mysigner.example/spiffe`) into my cluster.

 I add a new projected volume to my pod:
 ```yaml